Tax Advantages of Charitable Trusts

 The income can be paid either as a fixed annuity, in which case, the trust is called a charitable remainder annuity trust, or as a fixed percentage of the trust assets, in which case, the trust is a charitable remainder unitrust.

-A bank or other financial institution will often serve as the trustee, since banks can more easily satisfy the distribution and reporting requirements.
+A bank or other financial institution often serves as the trustee, since banks can more easily satisfy the distribution and reporting requirements.
 Sometimes the charitable organization will serve as trustee.
 However, if the donor or a related person serves as trustee, then any sale of appreciated property by the trust may be taxed to the donor.

 To qualify as a charitable remainder trust under tax law, there are number of requirements that must be followed.
 The trust document must specify a specific charitable organization as the remainder beneficiary and an alternative charitable organization.
 The trust document can allow a substitute remainder beneficiary to be designated by the trustee, donor, or other noncharitable beneficiary.
 If all the rules are not satisfied, then the trust will be taxable, disallowing any deductions for any contributions, but it can be reformed to qualify under the tax requirements.
 Additionally, all income beneficiaries must be alive when the trust is created.